scribd/Lucid/Documentation/ConfigurationAndDescriptionFiles.md

 #### Lazy Properties

-Lazy properties are a way to work around inconsistencies in the data model.
+Lazy properties are a way to work around an overloaded object or inconsistencies in the data model.
 Most of the time, these happens when an endpoint serves a set of properties but another endpoint serves a different set or properties for the same entity.

 Lazy properties can take two values: